VirginGates/planman-integration-docs.github.io/_documentation/getting_started.md

 content_markdown: |-
   To get you started, the Planman team will create a branch entity for each of your branches.
 Each branch will have a unique code that can be used for authentication.
 The branch codes will be provided to you by the Planman team.

-  Furthermore, each branch serves a variety of delivery zones based on different rates.
-In other words, each branch can deliver orders to those specific zones.
+  Furthermore, each branch serves a variety of zones based on different pricing rates.

   You can test your integration with Planman on our staging environment before deploying to production.
   {: .info }